MOSEK/mosek.rust/README.md

 API reference is included under `doc/` and is fairly complete, but currently contains a lot of dead links.

 Building the API requires the MOSEK 8.0 library.
-- By default the build script will look for MOSEK in `$HOME/mosek`.
+- If the environment variable `MOSEK_BINDIR_XY` (where `X` and `Y` are the MOSEK major an minor versions) is defined it is expected to point the the directory containing the MOSEK binaries,
-- If `MOSEK_INST_BASE` is defined, this will override `$HOME`.
+- otherwise if the environment variable `MOSEK_INST_BASE`, the build script will look for mosek `$MOSEK_INST_BASE/mosek`,
-- If `MOSEK_8_BINDIR` is defined, this overrides all others, and it is expected to point the the directory containing the MOSEK binaries.
+- otherwise  the build script will look for MOSEK in `$HOME/mosek`.

 For example
 ```